To view "In

 sakina,

-she is quite apt to connect with the Divine Presence in the least assuming of places
+he or sheis quite apt to connect with the Divine Presence in the least assuming

 Charleston C. K. Wang, 5/6/2010.
 Please click on each photo for larger view.